 problems on the job."

-Chairman Dave Cyphert.
-"It's safer and gives an alternative route."
+Commissioner Chairman Dave Cyphert.
+"It's safer and gives an alternative

-services.
-During 1996 flooding, it was the only transportation route across
+emergency services.
+During 1996 flooding, it was the only transportation route

 "The counties are so closely connected," said state Rep. Donna Oberlander,